Buying back your partner’s share of the house

 Buying back a share of the house

 The spouse who wants to keep the house must buy back the other one’s share.
-This sale must be based on an evaluation of the property’s net worth.
+This transaction must be based on an evaluation of the property’s net worth.
 This is calculated by determining the total value of the house, and then deducting the mortgage balance and mortgage prepayment penalty.

 How do you calculate the value of a house?
 Both parties must agree on a valuation method.
 While the municipal property assessment could be used, it may differ from the actual resale value.In an article using various real-life examples, La Presse advised that each spouse get independent assessments of the home’s value.